whizsonika/whizsonika/README.md

 ---

 ### 🌐 WordPress Multisite with CRM & MySQL Backend
-**Multi-site CMS with integrated CRM layer**

 Architected and built a WordPress multisite installation with a custom CRM module, MySQL database, and PHP backend — supporting multiple client brands under a single platform.

 `WordPress Multisite` `PHP` `MySQL` `CRM Integration`

----

-## 💬 Client Feedback

-> *"Sonika is a fantastic freelancer.
-Her knowledge of Shopify has helped us move things along quickly and saved us a lot of time."*
-> — Verified Upwork Client, 2025

----

 ## 📈 GitHub Activity